-What specific action do you want people to take as a result of your message n order of importance to your target audience, what are the top three benefits and eatures you offer? and the the top the control and Benefits Features - Don't forget - the message should : Capture their attention; make an emotional connection before trying to convey in nformation; write headlines that offer a reason read more; use pictures to attract and convince; be readable; test before, measure af , 1 , What would make people WANT to join your program?
-What would inspir hem?
+What specific action do you want people to take as a result of your message n order of importance to your target a features you offer? audience, what are the top three benefits and Benefits Features Denents 1 cutures hat is your message?

+Don't forget - the message should: : Capture their attention; make an emotional connection before trying to convey in nformation; write headlines that offer a reason read more; use pictures to attract and convince; be readable; test before, measure a What would make people WANT i to join your program?
+What would inspi them?

-V. Implement the Plan Step Responsibility Deadline Budget
+Step Responsibility Deadline Budget